slacy/openmusictheory.github.io/internalExpansions.md

 Following an 8-measure sentence ending with a half cadence, a parallel sentence begins in m.
 9. We expect this sentence to conclude in m.
 16 with a PAC, creating a large compound period.
 But the latter phrase *does not* end with a PAC.
 Rather, the expected cadence in m.
 16 never materializes.
 Instead, the cadence is *evaded,* and the entire continuation phrase is repeated "one more time," concluding with a PAC in m.
 19.

+##Non-standard Lengths
+**First, an important disclaimer.**  An expansion can usually be said to occur when the size of a sub-phrase or phrase has been increased, often resulting in a phrase unit (a phrase, sub-phrase, and so on) with a non-standard length.
+But an irregular lengths is not necessarily indicative of a phrase expansion.

+For example, listen a few times to the first 30 seconds of the following passage, from Mozart's String Quintet in C major, K. 515.
+Its main theme is a [compound sentence](compoundSentence.html).
+The theme's [presentation](themeFunctions.html#presentation) has three basic ideas (at 0:00, 0:09, and 0:16), each of which is constructed as a [compound basic idea](hybridThemes.html#compound-basic-idea)that contains a basic idea followed by a contrasting one:

+<iframe src="https://embed.spotify.com/?uri=spotify%3Atrack%3A0Mkcj2eA2EMqMGfzwCnd0u" width="300" height="380" frameborder="0" allowtransparency="true"></iframe>

+We hear in this passage that the compound basic ideas are five measures long, each basic idea itself lasting three measures!
+But *no phrase expansion* has occurred here.
+The basic idea is simply longer than normal, and perhaps a bit looser feeling as a result.
+When in doubt, the central question is whether a passage might be recomposed, duple-fied *without* destroying its melodic, harmonic, and motivic structure.
+If you can, there is a case to be made that an *expansion* is present.